Tailwind: A Practical Framework for Query Accelerators: Query Planning With Accelerators

 \sparagraph{Offline planning.} Before processing any queries, \thesystem{} selects accelerator candidates to \emph{instantiate}, given a user-provided space budget in bytes $S$.
 We do this because accelerators are parameterized and can be stateful; typically the space usage of all possible candidates greatly exceeds $S$.
 This offline step ensures \thesystem{}'s online planner only considers the ``most useful'' set of accelerator options given $S$.
 This selection problem is a generalized version of automatic index selection, which itself is NP-hard~\cite{indexselhard-chaudhuri04, indexselopt-comer78, indexselopt-piatetsky83}.

 \thesystem{} tackles this challenge using a two step approach.
-First, it enumerates a set of possible accelerator instantiation candidates by matching its \alps{} against the user-provided query workload to narrow the search space of possible candidates.
-Then, it uses a greedy search over the instantiation candidates, picking candidates that provide the best predicted run time reduction normalized by its space usage.
-We found this strategy to be acceptable in finding and selecting useful candidates in practice (Section~\ref{sec:evaluation}) and discuss our search procedure in more detail in Section~\ref{sec:search-details}.
+First, it enumerates a set of possible accelerator instance candidates by matching its \alps{} against the user-provided query workload to narrow the candidate search space.
+Then, it uses a greedy search over the instance candidates, picking candidates that provide the best predicted run time reduction normalized by its space usage.
+We found this strategy to be acceptable in selecting useful candidates in practice (Section~\ref{sec:eval-case-study}) and discuss details in Section~\ref{sec:search-details}.

 \sparagraph{\alp{} matching.} To find accelerator candidates, \thesystem{} searches for \alp{} matches in a query plan.
 There can be multiple equivalent versions of a query plan and only some may match an \alp{}. \thesystem{} handles this by converting the query plan into an e-graph~\cite{egraphs-book, egraphs-thesis-nelson} and applying equality saturation~\cite{eqsat-tate09}.
-E-graphs are compact data structures that encode equivalent versions of expression trees (e.g., logical query plans); they are like the tree of groups in the Cascades optimizer~\cite{cascades-graefe95}. \thesystem{} uses e-graphs for engineering reasons~\cite{egg-willsey21}; our techniques would also apply to a Cascades optimizer. \thesystem{} searches for \alp{} matches by converting the \alp{} template into a nondeterministic finite tree automata~\cite{tata} and checking for matches in each e-class within the e-graph.
+E-graphs are compact data structures that encode equivalent versions of expression trees (e.g., logical query plans), similar to the tree of groups in the Cascades optimizer~\cite{cascades-graefe95}. \thesystem{} uses e-graphs for engineering reasons~\cite{egg-willsey21}; our techniques would also apply to a Cascades optimizer. \thesystem{} searches for \alp{} matches by converting the \alp{} template into a nondeterministic finite tree automata~\cite{tata} and checking for matches in each e-class within the e-graph.
 We describe our matching and \alp{} resolving algorithms in Section~\ref{sec:matching-details}.

 \sparagraph{Online planning.} At runtime, \thesystem{} receives a query and searches for \alp{} matches using the instantiated candidates' \alps{}.
-It enumerates all possible ways to execute the query using the instantiations that match and selects the option predicted to be fastest.
-An exhaustive search is practical because, at runtime, very few accelerator instances match a query (zero to two in our experimental workload).
-We evaluate this planner's overhead in Section~\ref{sec:evaluation}.
+It enumerates all possible ways to execute the query using the instances that match and selects the option predicted to be fastest.
+An exhaustive search is practical because, at runtime, few accelerator instances match a query (zero to two in our experimental workload).
+We evaluate this planner's overhead in Section~\ref{sec:eval-details}.